M&M's: M&M characters

-Other mascots who were introduced, but no longer used, are Almond, the original green guy; Orange, a female peanut character; Chocolate Bar (voiced by Phil Hartman), the first non-M&M character that always gets foiled or outdone by Red and Yellow by being melted, as M&Ms do not melt; and the Swarmees for the Minis candies, which are portrayed as destructive yet crafty troublemakers whom Red and Yellow are always trying unsuccessfully to contain after they accidentally released them in the product's initial commercial.
+Other mascots who were introduced, but no longer used, are Almond, the original green guy; Orange, a female peanut character; and Chocolate Bar, voiced by Phil Hartman, the first non-M&M character that always gets foiled or outdone by Red and Yellow by being melted, as M&Ms do not melt.
+Swarmees for the Minis candies, were portrayed as destructive yet crafty troublemakers whom Red and Yellow are always trying unsuccessfully to contain after they accidentally released them in the product's initial commercial.

 Female M&M mascots were introduced in 1995.
 Green was the Milk Chocolate mascot and Tan was the Peanut.
 Marketing discontinued Tan when they introduced the then-new Blue mascot.
-Green was the only female M&M mascot from her introduction in 1995 until 2012 when the company unveiled a new additional "spokescandy", Ms. Brown (voiced by actress Vanessa Williams), the "Chief Chocolate Officer".
+Green was the only female M&M mascot from her introduction in 1995 until 2012 when the company unveiled a new additional "spokescandy", Ms. Brown, voiced by actress Vanessa Williams, the "Chief Chocolate Officer".
 During a Super Bowl LII advertisement, Red was transformed into a human after finding a lucky penny and wishing that he was inedible.
 As a human, he is portrayed by Danny DeVito.

 In January 2022, Mars announced plans to alter the design of the M&M characters.
 The company announced that the aim of this change was to make their characters more representative of a broader array of human personalities and personal backgrounds.
 Among these changes is the adoption of more casual clothing for the Green and Brown, both of which are generally interpreted to be female characters.
 In September 2022, the company introduced a new Purple M&M voiced by Amber Ruffin, who first appeared in a commercial singing "I'm Just Gonna Be Me".

 Referencing criticism surrounding the changes from conservative media outlets, the company teased a Super Bowl LVII commercial in January 2023 by making a fictitious announcement that the characters were being temporarily retired and replaced by comedian Maya Rudolph.
 In subsequent teasers leading up to the game, Rudolph was shown hijacking the M&M's brand in her own image, re-launching them as "Ma&Ya's" candy-coated clams.
 Concurrently, the company characters were depicted as "exploring their outside passions", collaborating with other brands such as Cheddar, eBay, Snickers, Spotify, and Zappos.
 During the eventual ad for Ma&Ya's, Red makes a cameo during its final scene alongside Yellow, holding up a sign reading "Help!"
 Following the game, the confection company then posted a "press conference" confirming the "spokescandies" had been reinstated.